microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 ## From your LMS tool services settings

-Change your IMS LTI Names and Role Provisioning setting to "Use this service to retrieve members' information as per privacy settings"
+Change your LMS LTI Names and Role Provisioning setting to "Use this service to retrieve members' information as per privacy settings"
 ![Config.11](./images/Config.11.png)

 ## From your LMS tool privacy settings